umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/invoicing/README.md

 ---
 title: Overview
-description: Getting Started with the Invoicing payment provider for Umbraco Vendr.
+description: Getting Started with the Invoicing payment provider for Umbraco Umbraco Commerce.
 ---

 # Overview